nicogis/DownloadService/ReadMe.md

 The *Username* and *Password* are required if the service is protected.

 In *Folder attachments* you can set an empty folder to download attachments of layer/table.
 It downloads files if the layer / table has attachments, the *hasAttachments* property of service should be true.
+The name of file is in the format: *oid-id_attachment-id_attachment_name*

 In *Output Feature Class/Table* select a dataset (feature class/table) for output